esp/esp-js/ReadMe.md

 }
 ```

+The complete code for these examples below can be found [with the source](blob/master/dist/examples/readme/app.js).

 ### <a name="PreEventProcessing"></a>  1 Pre event processing

-When registering a model with the router you can optionally provide an `options` object with a `preEventProcessor` property, this property can either be an object with a `process(model, event, eventContext)` method or a function with signature `(model, event, eventContext) => { }`.
+When registering a model with the router you can optionally provide an `options` object with a `preEventProcessor` property.
+This property can either be an object with a `process(model, event, eventContext)` method or a function with signature `(model, event, eventContext) => { }`.
 The processor will be the first thing called.
-It's an ideal place to change state that moves with each tick of model (i.e. the version) or to reset any state that was applied specifically for the last [Event Loop](#the-event-loop) (for example clear a user alert, or perhaps clear a collection of messages that were dispatched on the network).
+It's an ideal place to change state that moves with each tick of model (i.e. the version) or to reset any state that was applied specifically for the last [Event Loop](#the-event-loop).
+For example to clear a user alert, or perhaps clear a collection of messages that were dispatched on the network.

 ``` javascript
 var router = new esp.Router();